canonical/cloud-init/doc/rtd/development/style_docs.rst

 Acronyms
 --------

-Acronyms are always capitalised (e.g., JSON, YAML, QEMU, LXD) in text.
+Acronyms are always capitalized (e.g., JSON, YAML, QEMU, LXD) in text.

 The first time an acronym is used on a page, it is best practice to introduce it by showing the expanded name followed by the acronym in parentheses.
 E.g.,